coin-or-tools/BuildTools/docs/autotools.md

 * refreshes static configuration header files (`configall_system.h`, `configall_system_msc.h`) in the project directory.

 For the last step, the script checks for each file in `BuildTools/headers/` whether it can find a file of the same name in the project source tree and overwrites the latter.

-### Maintainer Mode

-**Warning**: The maintainer mode hasn't been tested for a while and may not work anymore as documented.

-Once you have a working version of your project and you can run `make`, you should (re)run the `configure` script with the `--enable-maintainer-mode` parameter.
-This will activate a number of makefile rules that simplify the maintenance of the configuration files.
-When you now edit a `configure.ac` or `Makefile.am` file, the corresponding autotool program will be run at the next execution of `make`.
-If necessary, the `configure` script will be rerun so that everything is kept up-to-date.

-A few notes of caution when maintainer mode is enabled:

- * If changes to a `configure.ac` or `Makefile.am` input file introduce an error, the `make` for updating everything may fail.
-   It may be necessary to rerun the autotools "by hand" after the error has been corrected, using the `BuildTools/run_autotools` script.

- * When you make a change in a `configure.ac` file, `make` will rerun the `configure` script, but _not_ recursively.
-   If the change you made now requires recursion into a new directory, you will have to rerun the `configure` script by hand.
-   To determine the options used in the most recent run of the `configure` script, look at the beginning of the `config.log` output file.
-   Make sure that you don't use the `--no-create` or `--no-recursion` options when you rerun the script.

 ### Using autoreconf